Home

 German Christmas Cake Recipe

-This christmas cake recipe is normally baked in a tin known as a Gugelhupf (ring cake tin).
+This cake is normally baked in a tin known as a Gugelhupf (ring cake tin).
 You can use a normal baking tin or muffin tins.
 This recipe requires a tin with a 2 litre volume.

 Enjoy my traditional German cake recipe.